Hoi An Street Food Tour – Our Self-Guided Itinerary for Street Food Lovers

 By now, you will probably have to roll down the street to the riverside, where you can sit yourself on a plastic seat to sip an icy glass of bia hoi (fresh beer).
 Oh, and a steamed pork and egg-filled bao if you see the mobile vendor passing by…

-If you do want to do a guided Hoi An street food tour we recommend the Original Taste of Hoi An Food Tour.
-Created by long-term expats, Neville Dean and wife Colleen Dean, the first part, the culinary walk through the streets of Hoi An, is led by local foodie, Sen, while Neville leads a guided tasting indoors just when you’ll be feeling the need to retreat from the heat.
-On this exhaustive tour, you’ll try 40 tastings and drinks over four hours.
+The Original Taste of Hoi An Food Tour was indeed Hoi An’s first food tour.
+Researched and created by long-term expat, Neville Dean, a former teacher, and wife Colleen Dean, who manages the hospitality side, this comprehensive culinary tour is jointly ran by Neville and local foodie, Sen, who also handles logistics.
+The first part, the culinary walk through the backstreets of Hoi An, is led by the lovely Sen, and includes a visit to a local off-the-beaten-track market.
+Neville leads a guided tasting indoors, just when you’ll be feeling the need to retreat from the heat.
+This is probably one of the most in-depth food tours I’ve ever done.
+On the exhaustive tour, you’ll do 40 tastings of street food and drinks over four hours.
 Pick-up is 7.30am and you’ll be done around midday.

-Do let us know if you try our self-guided Hoi An street food tour.
-We’d love to know what you think and we’d also love to hear from you if you have tips for other street food spots you enjoyed.
+Do let us know if you try our self-guided Hoi An street food tour or the guided tours we’ve recommended.
+We’d love to know what you think and we’d also love to hear from you if you have tips for other Hoi An street food spots you enjoyed.

 Vietnam Visa on Arrival